openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 * is enabled on the required platforms.
 * will restrict functionality on these platforms to ProvisioningNetork=Disabled.

-#### e2e Testing
+#### Functional Testing

-An e2e test will be written that will:
+An e2e test will be written in the Assisted Installer CI that will:

-1. create one of the platforms above (SNO Platform=None might be the easiest).
+1. create one of the platforms above (SNO Platform=None might be the easiest) with Assisted Service.
+2. confirm that CBO is enabled
-2. Then create the Provisioning CR and wait for CBO to be ready
+3. create a Provisioning CR and confirm that BMO is running
-3. provision a baremetal host.
+4. provision a baremetal cluster

+QE will validate the remaining platforms that are supported to reduce the load on CI.

 ### Graduation Criteria